-In the third report of Public Health Scotland's COVID-19 Early Years Resilience and Impact Survey, it was found that, in 3 out of 10 households, the status of the main household earner had changed as a result of economic changes post-lockdown, and 4 out of 10 households had seen their income reduce.
-This highlights the wider socio-economic impact that children face, as a result of the impact of isolation on their parents and wider concerns on the fall-out of weaker economic activity.
+In the third report of Public Health Scotland's Covid-19 Early Years Resilience and Impact Survey, it was found that, in 3 out of 10 households, the status of the main household earner had changed as a result of economic changes post-lockdown, and 4 out of 10 households had seen their income reduce.
+This highlights the wider socio-economic impact that children face, as a result of the impact of staying at home on their parents and wider concerns on the fall-out of weaker economic activity.

-The wider impacts of this can be significant on children and young people, either on their own employment if they are older teens or through the impact on their parents, can be significant.
+The wider impacts of this can be significant on children and young people, either on their own employment if they are older teens or through the impact on their parents.
 For the former group, it can lead to significant reduced income and impact precarious employment when they are starting out in the workplace.
 For the latter group, it can have significant impacts on the household - either through disincentivising compliance and the attendant health consequences or through wider impacts of a drop of income on the wellbeing of parents, carers or children.
+For this reason, ensuring that the SISG could continue for lower income parenting groups has always been a priority.